-Issue Implications Corporate Plan Having a suitable and robust Housing Allocations Policy in the borough supports priorities within the emerging local plan.
+Issue Implications Corporate Plan Having a suitable and robust Housing Allocations Policy in the borough supports priorities within the corporate plan.
 Financial, Resource and Property None identified at this stage.
 Legal, Statutory and Procurement Statutory guidance and case law has been considered as part of the review process.
 Crime and Disorder None identified at this stage.
 Environment and Sustainability None identified at this stage.
 Health and Wellbeing Banding criteria relating to health is discussed in the main body of the report.
 Risk Management and Health and Safety None identified at this stage.
-Equality and Diversity The final Policy recommendations will be subject to a Community Impact Assessment.
+Equality and Diversity A Community Impact Assessment has been prepared and throughout the policy equality and diversity of applicants is considered.
 Privacy and Data Protection None identified at this stage.